 FROM Managers;

-The above query will return the distinct rows that are present in both the "Employees" and "Managers" tables.
-Here's the expected output:
+The query will return only the rows that exist in both tables:

 ID Name